 - 1. Students who have failed a course at LaGrange College may not take the course elsewhere for credit. - 2.
 Students who have earned a grade of "D" in a course, which may be considered unsatisfactory as defined by a student's major requirement, must have the approval of the department chair in the student's major in order to take the course elsewhere. - 3.
-Students may not take ENGL 1101 and 1102 as transient students elsewhere. - 4.
-Students may not take any CORE designated courses as transient students elsewhere. - 5.
+Students are eligible to apply for transient course credit in lieu of a LaGrange College course that satisfies Ethos requirements when - a. the LaGrange College course does not house a signature assessment (portfolio artifact) or - b. categorical or programmatic goal requirements have already been fulfilled by the submission of the corresponding artifact to the Ethos Portfolio. - 4.
 Transient work with a grade of "C-" or better is acceptable.
-Grades earned for transient work are not included in the institutional grade point average. - 6.
+Grades earned for transient work are not included in the institutional grade point average. - 5.
 After 60 semester hours have been completed, acceptable transient work from an institution that does not award the baccalaureate degree can be no more than 9 semester hours and courses must be below the 3000 level.